Vignesh296169/nextJsNotes/README.md

   - new Response() this will return the value , you can see the api request on network tap
   - if you want return the array json Response.json() remove the new key word
   - (thunder client) is library for vs code. set up the post man locally
+* Query params on route
+  -in url -> localhost:800/item ? type ="finish" this query you can get in api function -> req -> req.nextUrl.searchParam.get()
+  -post api -> req.json() -> here you can access the post body values.